cloudedbats/cloudedbats_wurb/doc/cloudedbats_wurb_software_installation.md

 This guide describes how to install the CloudedBats-WURB, Wireless Ultrasonic Recorder for Bats, on a Raspberry Pi.
 The user of this guide should be familiar with the Linux operating system and the Raspberry Pi computer.
 If not, please contact me to get a link to an already prepared disk image file for download.

-The installation process is exactly the same for Raspberry Pi 4 B, Raspberry Pi 3 B and Raspberry Pi Zero W. It is possible to move the Micro-SD card between the models after the installation.
+The installation process is the same for Raspberry Pi 4 B (not tested), Raspberry Pi 3 B and Raspberry Pi Zero W. It is possible to move the Micro-SD card between the models after the installation.

+Some comments on the new Raspbian Buster release: Raspbian Buster is base on a pre-release of the new Debian Buster release.
+There was a problem with the automatic detection of USB memory sticks.
+I did manage to set it up in "the old style" and will try the "new style" when more info is available for how to do it.
+I used the "2019-06-20-raspbian-buster-lite" version for this guide.

 ### Download Raspbian Buster Light.

 Raspbian Buster Light is based on Debian version 10.
-Raspbian Buster is needed if you want to use the new Raspberry Pi 4 (not tested by me yet).
-The commands used when running Raspbian in terminal mode are very similar to Ubuntu commands.
+Raspbian Buster is required if you want to use the new Raspberry Pi 4.
+The commands used when running Raspbian in terminal mode are very similar to Ubuntu commands since both are based on Debian operating system.

 Download page: